-Management's discussion and analysis of financial condition and results of operations ("MD&A") is provided as a supplement to the accompanying unaudited interim consolidated financial statements and footnotes to help provide an understanding of our financial condition, changes in financial condition and results of our operations.
+Management's discussion and analysis of financial condition and results of operations ("MD&A") is provided as a supplement to the accompanying unaudited interim consolidated financial statements and footnotes to help provide an understanding of our financial condition and liquidity, changes in financial condition, and results of our operations.
 MD&A is organized as follows:

 - Overview.
-This section provides a general description of our business and a summary of financial performance for the three-month and six-month periods ended September 27, 2008.
+This section provides a general description of our business and a summary of financial performance for the three-month and nine-month periods ended December 27, 2008.
 In addition, this section includes a discussion of recent developments and transactions affecting comparability that we believe are important in understanding our results of operations and financial condition, and in anticipating future trends. - Results of operations.
-This section provides an analysis of our results of operations for the three-month and six-month periods ended September 27, 2008 and September 29, 2007. - Financial condition and liquidity.
-This section provides an analysis of our cash flows for the six-month periods ended September 27, 2008 and September 29, 2007, as well as a discussion of our financial condition and liquidity as of September 27, 2008 as compared to the end of Fiscal 2008.
-The discussion of our financial condition and liquidity includes (i) our available financial capacity under our credit facility, (ii) a summary of our key debt compliance measures and (iii) any material changes in our financial condition and or fiscal 2008. - Market risk management.
-This section discusses any significant changes in our interest rate and foreign currency exposures, the types of derivative instruments used to hedge those exposures, and/or underlying market conditions since the end of Fiscal 2008. - Critical accounting policies.
+This section provides an analysis of our results of operations for the three-month and nine-month periods ended December 27, 2008 and December 29, 2007. - Financial condition and liquidity.
+This section provides an analysis of our cash flows for the nine-month periods ended December 27, 2008 and December 29, 2007, as well as a discussion of our financial condition and liquidity as of December 27, 2008 as compared to the end of Fiscal 2008.
+The discussion of our financial condition and liquidity includes (i) our available financial capacity under our credit facility, (ii) a summary of our key debt compliance measures and (iii) any material changes in our financial condition and contractual obligations since the end of Fiscal 2008. - Market risk management.
+This section discusses any significant changes in our interest rate, foreign currency and investment risk exposures, the types of derivative instruments used to hedge those exposures, and/or underlying market conditions since the end of Fiscal 2008. - Critical accounting policies.
 This section discusses any significant changes in our accounting policies since the end of Fiscal 2008.
-Significant changes include those considered to be important to our financial condition and results of operations and which require significant judgment and estimates on the part of management in their application.
+Significant changes include those considered to be important to our financial condition and results of operations, and which require significant judgment and estimates on the part of management in their application.
 In addition, all of our significant accounting policies, including our critical accounting policies, are summarized in Notes 3 and 4 to our audited consolidated financial statements included in our Fiscal 2008 10-K. - Recently issued accounting standards.
 This section discusses the potential impact to our reported financial condition and results of operations of accounting standards that have been issued, but which we have not yet adopted.